gruntwork-io/bash-commons/README.md

   --tag <VERSION>
 ```

-The default default location is `/opt/gruntwork/bash-commons`, but you can override that using the `dir` param, and
+The default install location is `/opt/gruntwork/bash-commons`, but you can override that using the `dir` param, and
 override the owner of the install dir using the `owner` and `group` params:

 ```bash